|

 In December ’67 Bob Hope came to Bien Hoa, a town about 30 miles north of Saigon.
 Three of us were driving back after seeing Bob Hope.
 Normally I rode in the back of the jeep.
 I was tired and this man I was with asked if I wanted to sit in the front and stretch out.
 So we switched places.
 There was very heavy traffic.
 Suddenly I heard shots; they were coming from the woods, about 100 yards away.
 Suddenly there’s blood all over us.
 The guy sitting in back took a bullet in the head.

 The VC liked to hit us at night.
 One time early in the morning I was in the top bunk of our barracks, 4th one down.
 My bed springs were loose; the mattress was up around me.
 A rocket hit the end of the barracks.
 It blew me out of the bunk.
 What saved me was the mattress; it caught shrapnel.
-This piece would’ve gone right in me.
-[Joe shows me a shrapnel piece, apparently lead and about 1½ square inches.]
-It was a 122 mm rocket—killed four of my buddies.
+This piece would've gone right in me.
+It's about 1½ square inches, from a 122 mm rocket that killed four of my buddies.

 After losing our barracks, we went to the chapel on base for a place to sleep.
 They were having a service in there.
 There was a building about 50 feet from the chapel.
 Since it was time for bed, we took our mattresses and spread them out on the floor of this building.
 About 1:30 in the morning in came the rockets.
 One blew up the chapel.